Page updated: 07 April 2026

 Original photo, background image

-This is the base layer image (background) for all of the following blend modes.
+This horse image is the base layer (background) used for every blend mode example that follows.

 Normal Group